This article provides info on how to set up an organization to begin sending broadcast messages.

 - Next, associate your new phone number with a TCR campaign from the Inbox Phone Settings.
 To apply a TCR campaign to the Inbox phone number, go to Settings > Inbox > Phone Settings > Edit > select a TCR campaign > Save

 Note: If the organization does not yet have an approved TCR campaign, you will not be able to complete the Inbox Setup.
+You may be able to select the TCR campaign, but if it is still awaiting carrier approval, the following banner will show, and broadcast goals cannot be launched until the campaign is approved.
 See: How do I register for 10dlc with Hustle? for more registration details.

-Once Inbox Setup is complete, organization and account admins can launch broadcasts from the Broadcast tab of the organization menu.
+Once Inbox Setup is complete and the TCR campaign is approved, organization and account admins can launch broadcasts from the Broadcast tab of the organization menu.

 How do I launch a broadcast?